Stoobyy/Stoobyy/README.md

 # 👋 About Me

 Hey, I'm **Amrith** — a tech tinkerer into cybersecurity, fullstack development, and AI/ML.
+Self taught Python and Java dev
 I break things, learn fast, and build cool stuff on the side.

 ---